scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 - Name of the member to modify (for everything apart of 'function' and 'class' plugins)

-- Optional: a position, in which this plugin will be called.
+- Optional: a position, in which this plugin will be called. **Defaults to 100**.
 There may be multiple plugins for a single member if there are several extensions active in the application.
 The closer the position to 0 - the sooner it is called.
 The higher a position - the later.
 Non-unique.

 > **Note: you can create class members that do not exist in the original classes and they will be called as you'd expect writing them directly in the class**